w3c/wai-curricula/content/content-author/forms.md

 Unique, descriptive labels help people with disabilities identify the purpose of form fields and controls.

-Authoring tools may or may not produce accessible labels.
-When the latter occurs, different team members, including content authors, designers, and developers, need to collaborate to specify the text and appearance of the label as well as to associate the label with its corresponding control.
+Authoring tools may not produce accessible labels.
+When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make labels acccessible.

 #### Learning Outcomes for Topic